fclaerho/buildstack/README.md

 Types 4 and 5 enforce configuration and convention over programming.
 The canonical example of types 5 is [Maven][3].
 Such a build stack knows what and how to build, assuming your provide the bootstrap information.
-For non-exotic projects you should have very little to provide to get a working build stack:
-  * a project name
-  * a version
-  * a type (library or executable)
-  * an entry point for an executable.

 ### CHOOSING A BUILD STACK